-It’s been almost seven years since the hit ABC series Lost went off the air after six seasons, and it’s safe to say that the ending of that show remains one of the most divisive television finales of all time.
+It’s been ten years since the hit ABC series Lost went off the air after six seasons, and it’s safe to say that the ending of that show remains one of the most divisive television finales of all time.
 For a show that was dropping new mysteries and questions seemingly every episode, it was pretty clear by the end that a lot of those mysteries were never going to be paid off in any meaningful way.

 One of those tantalizing mysteries dropped in the show’s third season was that of an active volcano on the island, which the viewers saw images, and even a model of, in a Dharma Initiative classroom.
 It turns those hints were planted there on purpose, because that volcano would have played a big part in the series finale.
 In the latest issue of Entertainment Weekly, former Lost producer Carlton Cuse says he came up with the notion of a volcano playing an active role in the show’s endgame while taking a volcano tour of the Big Island in Hawaii early in the show’s run.